balogsun/SeunB-tasks-docs/Week6Tsk1/NetworkAdmin2.md

 Save the rules:

-Install `iptables-persistent` to load the rules at boot:
+Install `iptables-persistent` to load the rules at boot [if not already installed]:

 ```bash
 sudo apt-get install iptables-persistent
 ```

 ```bash
 sudo sh -c "iptables-save > /etc/iptables/rules.v4"